LKirst/lie-esl/_posts/2024-10-01-using-ai-for-language-learning.md

 ## Prompting {#prompting}

 The most important skill to make use of AI tools is skilled prompting.
-Daniel Fitzpatrick[^AI classroom] recommends the following steps, which form the acronym *PREP*:
+Daniel Fitzpatrick[^AIclassroom] recommends the following steps, which form the acronym *PREP*:

 1. **Prompt** it: You tell the AI tool the task you want it to accomplish using